cailleanC1C/C1C-Recruitment/docs/ops/Runbook.md

 ## Reserving a clan seat (`!reserve`)
 - Confirm `FEATURE_RESERVATIONS` is enabled in the FeatureToggles worksheet before using the command.
 - Run `!reserve <clan_tag>` inside the recruit’s ticket thread (welcome or promo parent).
+- Optional: `!reserve <clan_tag> @recruit` skips the “Who do you want to reserve a spot for?” prompt.
+The mention/ID is validated before the date prompt begins.
 - Follow the prompts:
   - Mention the recruit or paste their Discord ID.
   - Provide the reservation end date in `YYYY-MM-DD`.